bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > the bulk of that work was just reproducing the numbers from
 > earlier papers on your own hardware

-Actually, the bulk of the work was measuring the `3^N` lattice for synth
----  Greenman (pldi'22, table 1) measured two `2^N` lattices (deep and
-shallow separately) for this very large benchmark but not its full `3^N` lattice.
-That work also didn't measure `3^N` lattices for the rest of the very large benchmarks from GTP.
+Actually, the bulk of the work was measuring the `3^N` lattice for synth, which Greenman (pldi'22) did not measure.
+That work measured two `2^N` lattices (deep and shallow separately) for this very large benchmark but not its full `3^N` lattice.
+That work also did not measure `3^N` lattices for the rest of the very large benchmarks from GTP.

 We also spent significant time collecting profiling data that previous work did not concern with.